BobbyNooby/youonlylivetwice/README.md

 # Planned Features

 - Pseudo Hardcore (Ban System)
-- No nametags
+- No nametags ✅
-- Chat Supressor
+- Chat Supressor ✅
-    - Hidden Join / Leave / Death Messages
+    - Hidden Join / Leave / Death Messages ✅
-    - Proximity text chat
+    - Proximity text chat (Including whispers) ✅
-- Server Player Count Hider
+- Server Player Count Hider ✅
+- Tab List Hider
 - Persistent Player Presence
     - Npc player is spawned at a player logout spot that will sync its health / inventory with the player (Similar to the sleep system in Rust (video game) ).